Heritage Bank Data Breach Affects 182k: Social Security Numbers Exposed

 Affected by the data breach?
 You may be entitled to compensation.
 Submit a claim today.

 Heritage Bank, a community bank founded in 1927 with branches across Washington state, disclosed a data breach that was identified on March 2, 2026, one day after it occurred.
+182,793 total individuals were impacted, including 920 Texas residents and 94 Massachusetts residents.

 Heritage Bank posted a notice about the security incident on its website, which was last updated on March 20, 2026.
+Additionally, the company filed a disclosure with the attorneys general offices of California, Massachusetts, Nebraska, Oregon and the Texas.

 On March 1, 2026, an unauthorized party copied files from an internal file share server, according to the company's notification.
 The file share server is used by employees in their day-to-day work and may have contained private and confidential data belonging to both employees and customers.

-Once the bank noticed the suspicious activity, it took steps to immediately isolate and secure its network.
+Once the bank noticed the suspicious activity, it took steps to isolate and secure its network.
 The bank also brought in third-party specialists to help investigate the nature and scope of what had occurred.

 The investigation confirmed that certain files were copied from the server during the unauthorized access.
 However, Heritage Bank stated that its customer accounts, customer systems and operations were not impacted by the event.